Yelp/rusty_jetpack/README.md

 * `git ls-files` is used to determine which files to operate on.
 Therefore, this tool will not operate on projects not managed by git and will also ignore submodules and untracked files.
-* Star imports, star proguard rules, and internal packages are not handled since exact matches are required to map to the correct AndroidX class
+* Star imports and star proguard rules are not migrated since exact matches are required to map to the correct AndroidX class.
+Though a warning about them will be printed.
 * Carriage return line feeds (`\r\n`, CRLF) are not respected and will be replaced with plain line feeds (`\n`, LF).
 As such Windows based projects are not fully supported and might experience unexpected changes.
 See